 - 4.1 Chambers has adopted and will continue to follow the Bar Standards Board's model harassment policy set out in Section 13 of the Supporting Information on the equality rules of the BSB Handbook. - 4.2 The Chief Executive and the Executive Committee will ensure that a copy of the Chambers' Harassment Policy is provided to all employees of Chambers. - 4.3 The Chambers' Harassment Policy is currently annexed to the Chambers' Pupillage Policy Statement and to the Pupillage Guide given to all pupils.
-The Pupillage Committee will ensure that it continues to be annexed to those documents.
+The Pupillage Committee will ensure

-5. COMPLAINTS AND GRIEVANCES
+COMPLAINTS AND GRIEVANCES